 With small fragrant white flowers in early summer, and coral berries in fall and winter, this low-growing small shrub shines for months.
 Coral Beauty (above) grows just 1 to 2 feet tall and has dense glossy, dark green foliage.

-Why we love it: In addition to all that color, the birds will love the abundant berries.
+Why we love it: In addition to all that color, the birds will love the berries.

-A fireside ninebark shrub is a perfect choice for a small-space garden.
+A fireside ninebark shrub is another perfect choice for a small-space garden.

 Via First Editions Plants